zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_01_en-US_ARCHITECTURE_OF_THE_ECHO.md

 ### 2.3 Causal Integrity as Conservation Law

 Causal integrity operates as a conservation law analogous to conservation of energy.
 The total causal structure of the cascade is preserved.
-Any apparent "backward" influence would require negative causality—a concept as physically meaningless as negative energy density in classical thermodynamics.
+Any apparent "backward" influence would require negative causality, a concept as physically meaningless as negative energy density in classical thermodynamics.

 **Mathematical Statement:**